 - Forward-Looking Orientation: A forward-looking orientation is fundamental to useful MD&A reporting.

 - Strategic Perspective: The MD&A should explain management’s strategy for achieving short-term and long-term objectives.

 - Usefulness: To be useful, MD&A should be understandable, relevant, comparable, verifiable and timely.

-In light of increased participation of retail as well as foreign investors in the capital market in the recent years, a more comprehensive and transparent mechanism of information dissemination is always required.
+In light of increased participation of retail as well as foreign investors in the capital marketCapital MarketA capital market is a place where buyers and sellers interact and trade financial securities such as debentures, stocks, debt instruments, bonds, and derivative instruments such as futures, options, swaps, and exchange-traded funds (ETFs).
+There are two kinds of markets: primary markets and secondary markets. in recent years, a more comprehensive and transparent mechanism of information dissemination is always required.
 This is because MD&A must provide insightful and sufficient information to the stakeholder-community to analyze companies based on their performance and help better mobilization of the capital.
-This is more required in India, especially after the Economic Survey of 2017 depicts India as the beckoning sweet spot in the darkness of world economy.
+This is more required in India, especially after the Economic Survey of 2017 depicts India as the beckoning sweet spot in the darkness of the world economy.

 MD&A is being one of the very efficient ways to provide meaningful and highly useful information to the investors.
 Any improvements in MD&A and its presentation, the format will lead to good corporate governance practice and a healthy relationship between companies and the investor-community.